Tamilvanan1/chatimport/README.md

 admin	empployee	Welcome!

 ⚙️ Database Configuration
-🔧 Use your own local database credentials in the configuration file (e.g. db.js, or config.js) to connect to the database.
+🔧 Use your own local database credentials in the configuration file (e.g. db.js) to connect to the database.